forseti-security/terraform-google-forseti/examples/on_gke_existing_gke_cluster/README.md

 # Forseti on GKE - Deploy on GKE
 Follow this example if Forseti already exists in the environment.
-Additionaly, this example supports the scenario that a GKE already exists as well.
+Additionally, this example supports the scenario that a GKE already exists as well.
 The only action taken by Terraform is to invoke Helm to deploy Forseti on GKE.

 This example deploys the following:
-2. Forseti on GKE - forseti-on-gke
+1. Forseti on GKE - forseti-on-gke

 [^]: (autogen_docs_start)